YongDaLi/deltahappiness/README.md

 How much should drugs/medicine, technology, and statistics be allowed in sports?
 - example drugs/medicine: Tour de France doping
-- example technology: Nike AlphaFly shoe or full-body swims suits
+- example technology: Nike AlphaFly shoe or full-body swimsuits
 - example statistics: A basketball team only runs 5x plays because they are the most efficient/highest scoring plays, leading to boring spectatorship, leading to less money into the league.

 Lossless data compression is the same problem as general artificial intelligence.
 Discuss.